ryanatkn/react-typescript-closing-the-loop/README.md

 ```

 Elm, PureScript, and some other languages with advanced type systems
-are able to get closer to a 100% closed loop today than TypeScript,
+are able to get closer to a 100% fully typechecked closed loop than TypeScript can today,
 but they come with significant added friction to interoperating with the JavaScript ecosystem.
 This is not a tradeoff I'm willing to to make for most large applications.